Intelligence is your brain’s capacity to deal with a wide range of thoughts and ideas.

 It is not a static state.

-It is not something you either have or don’t.
+It is not something you either do or don’t at birth possess.

 Your brain is something you cultivate.